open-education-hub/operating-systems/content/chapters/app-interact/lab/content/x-window-system.md

 As expected, the application creates a Unix socket, then connects to the path `@"/tmp/.X11-unix/X0"`.

 Furthermore, let's confirm that there is actual communication taking place between `xeyes` and the X server.
-We'll run `xeyes` again and then we'll keep moving the mouse cursor around.
+We'll run `xeyes` again, and then we'll keep moving the mouse cursor around.
 When the mouse is moved, the following events are taking place:

 - The X server captures the mouse movements (since the server is the one that controls the mouse)